Akhil-vk18/Xylophone_App/README.md

 # Xylophone App

 The Xylophone App lets users play musical notes by tapping colorful tiles, each producing a unique sound.
-This app is built using various programming languages and tools.
+This app is built using Flutter .

 ## Features